 Since Windows is officially made for laptops with 8th generation intel chips, users who have anything lower than that or AMD CPU face multiple performance issues and hardware compatibility issues.
 The problem is not just for AMD users, the intel CPU users are also facing touchpad gesture issues where most features such as zoom, pan, pinch, etc., are not working.

 In most cases, this can be fixed after installing the dedicated drivers for your laptop touchpad.
 However, Windows 11 comes pre-installed with compatible drivers, and installing more drivers doesn’t seem to fix the problem.
-So here are some troubleshooting steps to fix Windows 11 touchpad gestures issues.
+So here are some troubleshooting steps to fix Windows 11 Mouse touchpad gestures issues.

 5+ Ways to Fix Windows 11 Trackpad Gesture Issues

-Many users, including me, are facing issues with the touchpad after installing the latest test build of Windows 11.
+Many users, including me, are facing issues with the Mouse Touchpad after installing the latest test build of Windows 11.
 The issues persist for major brand laptops, including Lenovo, Dell, Huawei, Asus, Acer, etc. The issue is due to non-compatibility to drivers or other software compatibility issues.
 Touchpad gestures, including basic functions such as pinch, zoom, pan, are important features that help users to navigate around the OS.

 Method 1: Enable Advance Touchpad in BIOS

-The laptop comes with touchpad settings which you can switch between basic and advance.
+The laptop comes with touchpad settings which you can switch between basic and advanced.
 While installing Windows 11 on your machine, you may have disabled the advanced touchpad option.
 And due to this, the gestures will not work.